-A Spa Day at a beautiful Country Manor Hotel consisting of the best facial I have ever had, an outdoor thermal pool, a quiet and relaxed atmosphere, and a Vegan Afternoon Tea in the grandest of Grand Halls, yes my Spa Day at Fawsley Hall Hotel & Spa was pretty heavenly!
+A Spa Day at a beautiful Country Manor Hotel consisting of the best facial I have ever had, an outdoor thermal pool, a quiet and relaxed atmosphere, and a Vegan Afternoon Tea in the grandest of Grand Halls, yes my Spa Day and Fawsley Hall Afternoon Tea was pretty heavenly!

 I have lived fairly close to Fawsley Hall for most of my life and worked in a few of the nearby hotels however for some reason I had never been to Fawsley Hall Hotel & Spa.
 In fact, I thought I had been but when I drove through the double gates into the driveway and saw the grand main house in front of me, I knew I definitely hadn’t been here because I would have remembered it!

-I arrived at 10:00am ready for my Spa Day at Fawsley Hall to commence, the Spa is well signposted in a separate lodge just a few metres away from the main hotel building.
+I arrived at 10:00 am ready for my Spa Day and Afternoon Tea at Fawsley Hall experience to commence, the Spa is well signposted in a separate lodge just a few metres away from the main hotel building.

 I got into my swimsuit, robe and flip-flops and because I was told that for my massage, which was in 30 minutes, that I shouldn’t have a wet swimsuit on I decided to head into the relaxation room- a cosy annex, to read my book for a while and this is when the relaxation of the day really started to set in.